Osestic/Electrical-Vehicle-Control-Interface/README.md

 ## Set up
+1. Install Ubuntu and Ros2 on both Raspberry Pis.
-1. Install the CAN system on two Raspberry Pis using the instructions in ```RS485-CAN-HAT-user-manuakl-en.pdf```.
+2. Install the CAN system on two Raspberry Pis using the instructions in ```RS485-CAN-HAT-user-manuakl-en.pdf```.
-2. Connect an RS485-CAN-HAT to each of the Raspberry Pis.
+3. Connect an RS485-CAN-HAT to each of the Raspberry Pis.
-3. Integrate one of the Raspberry Pis with the Woodpecker Electric Vehicle (EV) platform by connecting the CAN High and CAN Low of the RS485-CAN-HAT to that of the EV platform.
+4. Integrate one of the Raspberry Pis with the Woodpecker Electric Vehicle (EV) platform by connecting the CAN High and CAN Low of the RS485-CAN-HAT to that of the EV platform.

 ### Note:
-1. Ensure both Raspberry Pi's are on the same Ethernet or internal WI-FI networks for the following steps.
+1. Ensure both Raspberry Pi's are on the same Ethernet or internal WI-FI network for the following steps.

 ## Programmed With